mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

 To sleep for some number of nanoseconds use `OS.Time.sleep_ns`, and to print to the console use `C.log`.
 Note that `OS` is a Mirage-specific module; if you are using Lwt in another context, use `Lwt_unix.sleep` and `Lwt_io.write`.
-(You will also need to manually start the main evnt loop with `Lwt_main.run`.)
+(You will also need to manually start the main event loop with `Lwt_main.run`.)

 For convenience, you'll likely want to also use the [Duration](https://github.com/hannesm/duration) library, which provides handy